trsaints/trsaints/README.md

 # Thiago Rodrigues - Software Developer

 I am a passinate programmer aiming to provide modern solutions that aggregate intelligence to digitalized and information processes.
+Founder of the [Os Derivados](https://github.com/Os-Derivados) initiative, a brazilian community for .NET development.

+> Computer Science 4/8 👨‍🎓

-I've been diving this tech universe since october/2021, aiming for becoming an expert of:
+I've been diving this tech universe since october/2021, aiming to become an expert of:
 - C#/.NET Core Development;
 - DevOps/SRE culture;
 - Software Architecture;